brunokoga/fichas/marksman.md

 ####Feats
 **Psionic Shot (Psionic)**
-You can charge your ranged attacks with additional damage potential.
 While you maintain psionic focus, your attacks with a ranged weapon deal an extra 1 point of damage.
 Additionally, if you expend your psionic focus as part of an attack with a ranged weapon, that attack instead deals an extra 2d6 points of damage.
 You must decide whether or not to use this feat prior to making an attack.
 If your attack misses, you still expend your psionic focus.

 **Point-Blank Shot (Combat)**